threefoldtecharchive/rivine/doc/examples/erc20_monitor/README.md

 ## Development

 The webpage uses [vue.js](https://vuejs.org).
-Local development requieres `vue cli` for some necessary tools.
+Local development requires `vue cli` for some necessary tools.
 Further explanation on the web development process can be found on the official vue docs.